Appeals court upholds $83 million verdict against Trump for defaming E. Jean Carroll

 By Kara Scannell, CNN

-(CNN) — A federal appeals court on Monday upheld a $83.3 million jury award against President Donald Trump for defaming magazine writer E. Jean Carroll.
+(CNN) — A federal appeals court on Monday upheld a $83.3 million jury award against President Donald Trump for defaming magazine writer E. Jean Carroll in 2019.

 The 2nd Circuit Court of Appeals said the jury award was “reasonable” given the evidence presented at trial.